SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

    * - **HPe**: **Memory power savings mode**
      - **Maximum performance**
      - This setting configures several memory parameters to optimize the performance of memory sub-systems.
 The default setting is **Balanced**.
-   * - HPe **ACPI SLIT**
+   * - **HPe ACPI SLIT**
      - **Enabled**
      - ACPI SLIT sets the relative access times between processors and memory and I/O sub-systems.
 ACPI SLIT enables operating systems to use this data to improve performance by more efficiently allocating resources and workloads.
-   * - **QPI Snoop** **Comment: should we write that it is HPe or Intel?
-HPe: QPI Snoop**
+   * - **QPI Snoop**
      - **Cluster on Die** or **Home Snoop**
      - QPI (QuickPath Interconnect) Snoop lets you configure different Snoop modes that impact the QPI interconnect.
 Changing this setting may improve the performance of certain workloads.
 The default setting of **Home Snoop** provides high memory bandwidth in an average NUMA environment. **Cluster on Die** may provide increased memory bandwidth in highly optimized NUMA workloads. **Early Snoop** may decrease memory latency, but may result in lower overall bandwidth compared to other modes.

 Installing the Operating System
 ===================================================
-Either the CentOS (versions 7.6-7.9) or RHEL (versions 7.6-7.9) must be installed before installing the SQream database.
-Either the customer or a SQream representative can perform the installation.
+Once the BIOS settings have been set, you must install the operating system.
+Either the CentOS (versions 7.6-7.9) or RHEL (versions 7.6-7.9) must be installed before installing the SQream database, by either the customer or a SQream representative.

-..
-	 **Comment: I recommend leaving contact information here - Please call xxx-xxx-xxxx to contact a SQream representative.**

 **To install the operating system:**